The Best Cloud Phone Systems for UK Businesses in 2026

 • Hardware flexibility is limited: bOnline is built around Yealink phone support.
 If you want maximum bring-your-own-device freedom (Poly, Cisco, mixed estates), GoTo Connect is typically a cleaner fit.

-• Small teams that care most about low monthly cost and unlimited minutes: If you’re a tight-budget business that spends a lot of time on the phone, this plan nails the basics without enterprise-level costs.
+• You care most about low monthly cost and unlimited minutes: If you’re a tight-budget business that spends a lot of time on the phone, this plan nails the basics without enterprise-level costs.

-• Businesses that want a simple interface for callers: If your priority is getting staff calling confidently with minimal training, bOnline’s stripped-back feel is a genuine advantage.
+• You want a simple interface for callers: If your priority is getting staff calling confidently with minimal training, bOnline’s stripped-back feel is a genuine advantage.

-• Teams that can live without heavy integrations or advanced coaching: It’s a strong pick if you mainly need a phone system, not a fully integrated customer comms and analytics layer.
+• You can live without heavy integrations or advanced coaching: It’s a strong pick if you mainly need a phone system, not a fully integrated customer comms and analytics layer.

-• Sales and support teams that need live coaching: If whisper, barge, call monitoring and deeper performance reporting matter, look to RingCentral or 8×8 (depending on package).
+• You’re in a sales and support teams and need live coaching: If whisper, barge, call monitoring and deeper performance reporting matter, look to RingCentral or 8×8 (depending on package).

-• Businesses that want a “single app” experience, including browser calling: If your team wants to work primarily in the browser and keep everything in one interface, bOnline’s app-only calling can be a daily annoyance.
+• You want a “single app” experience, including browser calling: If your team wants to work primarily in the browser and keep everything in one interface, bOnline’s app-only calling can be a daily annoyance.

-• Teams that rely on deep CRM and productivity integrations: If your phone system needs to live inside your CRM with lots of ready-made integrations, RingCentral is typically the better match.
+• You rely on deep CRM and productivity integrations: If your phone system needs to live inside your CRM with lots of ready-made integrations, RingCentral is typically the better match.

 How To Find the Right Cloud Phone System for Your Business